 She didn’t know how long she laid there for, the trauma of what she had witnessed and the shock to her body making time seem irrelevant.
 Finally, she felt strong enough to force herself up to a sitting position.
 She wiped the mix of blood and tears off of her face, and looked down at the floor.
 Another fucking mess to clean up.

 She was just putting the cleaning supplies away when Sloan came down to the bay to inspect the dropship.
 The sergeant looked around critically, and Larkins waited for her to find the one mistake, the one speck of blood she had missed.
 But Sloan only said, “Get showered and prepped for cryo.
-You have fifteen minutes.”
+You have five minutes.”

 Hanstad had been the only one who ever talked to her about something other than business.
 What possessed him to do so was more than she’d ever understand.
 She had certainly made no effort to reciprocate, and she wouldn’t say they had been close at all.
 They hadn’t been friends.